About Attainment Company

 In no particular order, here are some of Attainment's dedicated employees.

 Autumn's career at Attainment Company started in 2006 when she was hired to specialize in training on Attainment’s new research-based product line.
 Autumn conducts trainings, workshops, and demonstrations on a wide range of Attainment products.
 She was certified by Dr. Diane Browder at the University of North Carolina at Charlotte to train clients on Early Literacy Skills Builder (ELSB), Attainment’s research-based literacy curriculum for students with moderate to severe developmental disabilities, including autism.

-Over the last five years, Autumn has been conducting trainings on the ELSB, Teaching to Standards: Math, and Teaching to Standards: Science.
+Over the years, Autumn has been conducting trainings on the ELSB, Teaching to Standards: Math, and Teaching to Standards: Science.
 She focuses on the programs’ research underpinnings, instructional strategies, implementation approaches, and the interplay between assessment and student learning.

 Autumn graduated from the University of Wisconsin-Madison with a Bachelor’s of Arts degree in Spanish, International Business, and Latin American Studies.
 She gained her Spanish fluency while studying abroad in Santiago, Chile in 2001, and has used this skill to establish relationships with Attainment’s Spanish-speaking customers.
 Coming from a family of teachers, she developed a passion for special education that started when her mother cared for a student with cerebral palsy.